 If you don’t know what it is, DON’T EAT IT!
-I know I’m sounding like a broken record, but it’s something that cannot be stressed enough.
+I know you’ve heard this before, but it’s something that cannot be stressed enough.
 There are many types of berries in the wilderness and many of them are edible – with certain precautions taken.

 On the other hand, there are just as many inedible, poisonous berries in the wild; things that will negatively affect your body.